 The microbiology component of Site C0011 was limited to whole-round sampling for molecular (phylogenetic) studies, fluorescence in situ hybridization (FISH), and cell counting studies.
-Interstitial water samples were also obtained for shipboard spectro-photometric analyses of ferrous iron and acid volatile sulfide and measured using a third-party tool.
-The results of these measurements are tabulated along with inorganic geochemistry data.
+Interstitial water samples were also obtained for shipboard spectrophotometric analyses of ferrous iron and acid volatile sulfide and measured using a third-party tool.